The Ultimate Guide to Digital Nomads in Buenos Aires

 Here are some tried and true cafes I love:

 • Cuervo – The original cafe de especialidad in Buenos Aires, they were one of the first and remain one of the best.
 They make great coffee and are also improving their pastry game.
-You can’t go wrong with Cuervo, check their IG bio for a list of their locations (at the moment up to four across Palermo & Chacarita).
+You can’t go wrong with Cuervo, check their IG bio for a list of their locations (at the moment up to six.

-• La Kitchen – The original location in Saavedra has been my go to cafe to work from, their pastries are impeccable, wi-fi reliable, and clientele young and too hip for me.
+• La Kitchen – The original location in Saavedra is been my go to cafe to work from.
+Their pastries are impeccable, wi-fi reliable, and clientele young and too hip for me.

 • Café Registrado – With great coffee, Café Registrado is a great option for the digital nomad.
 I can’t speak for their now many locations on space, I love their OG location in Palermo Hollywood.
-They have since grown immensely, check their Google Maps for photos of the space in advance to see if the location near you has space.
+They have since grown immensely, check their Google Maps for a location near you.

-• Libros del Pasaje – I love this cozy cafe at the back of a Palermo Soho bookstore.
+• Libros del Pasaje – I love the cozy cafe at the back of this Palermo Soho bookstore.
+Pick up a book, a coffee, and get to work.
+It feels very reminiscent of Central Perk.

 • Las Flores – Want to work outdoors?
 Check out Las Flores’ beautiful inner courtyard, home to more than 100 native plants and flowers.
 Bonus: the entire menu is gluten free.

-Tip from me to you: I recommend connecting to their Wi-Fi first and making sure it’s working before you order and commit to a cafe.
-Many a time I’ve ordered my expensive flat white and masa madre medialuna only to find out their Wi-Fi never works.
+🛜 Pro-tip from me to you: Connect to their Wi-Fi first.
+Make sure it’s working before you order and commit to a location.
+Many a time I’ve ordered my expensive flat white and masa madre medialuna only to find out their Wi-Fi was down.

 Quick Tips for Relocating to Buenos Aires

-But here are a few tips to help you relocate smoothly:
+Here are a few quick tips to help you relocate smoothly:

 • Bring all the electronics you could possibly need.
 Things like that cost significantly more here and some things can be hard to find.

-• On a related note, bring all the clothes you made need.
-For example, if you’ll be hiking in Patagonia, bring your gear.
+• On a related note, bring all the clothes you may need.
+For example, if you’ll be hiking in Patagonia, bring all of your gear.
 Anything imported is very expensive here.

-• For more read this vacation Argentina packing list and this Argentina moving here packing list.
+• For more on packing: read this vacation focused Argentina packing list and this Argentina moving here packing list.

 • Get a data plan.
-Get an eSIM like Airolo to use while you get settled, then go to Claro for this tourist plan for the rest of your stay.
+Get an eSIM like Airolo to use while you get settled, then go to Claro for this affordable tourist plan for the rest of your stay.
+Bring your passport and credit card to get set up.

 • Be patient and have an open mind.
 If you’re coming from North America or the UK you may be used to a certain level of efficiency or punctuality that you just won’t find here.
 Have patience and go with the flow to set yourself up for success.